monkeyscage/MONEY-TALKS-Standard-Smart-Contract-Asset/README.md

 ## Motivation

-    In the first age Humanity implements Token Assets.
+    In the first age Ethereum implements Token Assets.
 (ERC20) Tokens are passive quantities and have no real inner function.

-    In the second age Humanity implements Smart Assets (ERC MoneyTalks).
+    In the second age Ethereum implements Smart Assets (ERC MoneyTalks).
-Contracts are passive, but "qualities based" and can talk and also (being standard) "manipulate each others".
+Contracts are passive, but "qualities based" and can talk and also "manipulate each others".

     In the third age (purely theoretical sci-fi) Smart Assets become active entities.
 Quantity based assets may become obsolete, and may be completeley replaced by "qualities based assets", and their ACTIVE ecosystem.
 (Pure speculation)